PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 We use a hash symbol "#" followed by "include". "include" is called a "command".

-Commands after the hash "#" are things the compiler "pre-processes".
-Which means when we *include* this file, the compiler literally replaces `#include <stdio.h>` with the code from the "stdio.h" file.
+Commands after the hash "#" are things the compiler "pre-processes", which means when we *include* this file, the compiler literally replaces `#include <stdio.h>` with the code from the "stdio.h" file.

-"including" is part of the "pre-process" stage that the compiler goes through to eventually convert our code into 0s and 1s.
+(We will get to what a compiler is later, just know it converts text based code into `0`s and `1`s instructions for the computers processor)

-"std" is short for "standard", and "io" is short for "input output".
+"std" is short for "standard", and "io" is short for "input output", so we get "include standard input output code".

-Where is the "stdio.h" code?
-The "stdio.h" code is used so often it comes builtin with the compiler (aka when you download a compiler it also downloads the stdio.h file).

 The ".h" means it is a C "header" file.
 Headers files are normal C code except the code has already been turned into 0s and 1s!
 (This way the compiler doesn't have to compile all the *headers* we include and can just "link" them all to together in a stage called "linking").
 The code in a header file is just a bunch of "function hints" to functions that are in the binary (0s and 1s) code file.

-(You can also include `.c` files)

-`.h` files after the `include` command get surrounded by triangle brackets `<>`.
+Where is the "stdio.h" code in the computer?
+The "stdio.h" code is used so often it comes builtin with the compiler (aka when you download a compiler it also downloads the stdio.h file).

-`.c` files after an `include` command get surrounded by double quotes `""`.
+(You can also include `.c` files by using double quotes around the name of the file like this `#include "mycode.c")

-Now that we've included the standard input output *header*, we can send output to the console using its `printf` function (`printf` meaning "print formatted").
+Now that we've included the standard input output *header* code, we can send output to the console using its `printf` function (`printf` meaning "print formatted").

 ```c
 #include <stdio.h>